hackartists/oh-my-profiles/README.md

-docker sh $cname  # this will simply execute bash of $cname container docker tags ubuntu  # this will list tags of ubuntu image docker rmf hyperledger   # this will remove all of hyperledger dockers
+docker sh $cname  # this will simply execute bash of $cname container docker tags ubuntu  # this will list tags of ubuntu image docker rmf hyperledger   # this will remove all of hyperledger dockers docker iso bash     # this will run bash image with isolated current directory docker iso -v /host/volume1:/container/dir2 -e CONTAINER_ENV="env" bash  ## also we can use additional options, which ca be used for run options
 ```

 ## Parameter tunning profile